 (At least that’s what they say.)

-We’ve just concluded our 2017 WordPress hosting survey (a much larger survey than last year’s), and the results are quite stunning, or highly interesting, to say the least.
+We’ve just concluded our 2017 WordPress hosting survey, and the results are quite stunning, or highly interesting, to say the least.

 2017 WordPress hosting survey results: